dariomx/thesis/README.md

-The proposal was LOBPCG, which can compute the required eigenvector in subsecond scale; as opposed to the minute scale of the dense-matrix algorithm that the aplication was using.
+The proposal was LOBPCG, which can compute the required eigenvector in subsecond scale; as opposed to the minute scale of the dense-matrix algorithm that the application was using.
 I really had a lot of fun with this project.